 X-Particles is built seamlessly into Cinema 4D like it is part of the application.
 It’s compatible with the existing particle modifiers, object deformers, Mograph effectors, Hair module, native Thinking Particles, and works with the dynamics system in R14 and later.
 It is a very amazing particle system plugin made for Cinema 4D that will instantly and easily give you amazing particle effects for your next render.

 - Cinema 4D Standard Renderer (R14-R21, S22)

 - Cinema 4D Physical Renderer (R14-R21, S22)

 - Cycles 4D – the perfect partner*

-In this article today, iRender will point out many aspects before deciding whether cloud rendering service is worth the investment and answer the question: Which is the best hardware for Cinema4D and X-particles?
+In this article today, iRender will point out many aspects before deciding whether cloud rendering service is worth the investment and answer the question: Which is the best hardware and Powerful cloud rendering for Cinema4D and X-particles?

 - Fast Point Rendering

 Particle rendering and high-quality fast point rendering means every channel has access to modifiers to give you even more control over the end result.